Cayley structures and common knowledge: Coset acyclicity and its structure theory

-This section is devoted to the proof of the freeness theorem, which is the crucial tool for choosing suitable responses in the \EF game on \ca structures that are sufficiently rich and acyclic.
+\paragraph*{The freeness theorem.} This section is devoted to the proof of the freeness theorem, which is the crucial tool for choosing suitable responses in the \EF game on \ca structures that are sufficiently rich and acyclic.
 The main ingredients are Lemma~\ref{le:triangle} for the first step and Lemma~\ref{le:multiRunning} for the second step.

 \begin{theorem}[freeness theorem] Let $m,k\in\N$.
 If a \ca structure~\Mf is sufficiently acyclic and sufficiently rich, then~\Mf is $(m,k)$-free. \end{theorem}

 \begin{proof} Let~$v$ be a world, $(\zbar,z_0)$ a pointed set of size $|\zbar|=k$ enumerated as $(z_i)_{0\leq i<k}$, and $\gamma\supseteq \ag(v,z_0)$.
 We show that there is a world~$v^* \sim v$ with $\ag(v^*,z_0)=\gamma$ such that~$v^*$ and~$(\zbar,z_0)$ are $m$-free.